penryoa/ev3dev-curriculum/sandbox/README.md

 team repository.
 Conflicts in git can be resolved, but it's easier to just avoid them.

 The subfolders m1, m2, m3, and m4 that are within this `/sandbox` folder are all identical.
-- Team member #1 (penryoa aka Link) will work all of the TODOs in the m1 folder
+- Team member #1 (Olivia Penry aka Link) will work all of the TODOs in the m1 folder
-- Team member #2 (thompsm5 aka Maroon5) will work all of the TODOs in the m2 folder
+- Team member #2 (Anna Thompson aka Maroon5) will work all of the TODOs in the m2 folder
-- Team member #3 (fill in your own name here) will work all of the TODOs in the m3 folder
+- Team member #3 (Kaelyn Bock) will work all of the TODOs in the m3 folder

 **TODO: 2.**
 Fill in your name above then do a VCS -> Commit.. -> Commit and Push.